ilikescience/ilikescience.github.io/_posts/2018-08-31-designing-with-code.md

 {% include image.html src="/images/code-11.jpg" caption="Ten of the possible millions of variations of a single card" %}

-The code that powers these card components is roughly 300 lines between CSS and HTML, along with a tiny bit of NodeJS to fill in the data.
+But in code, this component is roughly 300 lines between CSS and HTML.
+A tiny bit of NodeJS fills in the cards with live data from the WSJ.com home page.
 I can make small changes to parts of the component and see how the system reacts in a matter of seconds.
 This multiplicative process means that small changes have a huge output, making my designs much more comprehensive in the process.[^1]

 # Conclusion

-CSS, HTML, and Javascript open up new ways of creating.
-As new design software begins to emerge, code will undoubtedly be a central part of the tools available to designers.
+As new design software begins to emerge, code will be a central part of the tools available to designers.
 But don't wait for a Framer X invite — or whatever new beta program comes next.
 You can get started using code as a design tool now.
 Here's some recommendations for ways to start exploring:

 - Wes Bos has some [fantastic courses](https://wesbos.com/courses/) on CSS and Javascript, including an intro to React and Node.
 His classes revolve around fun projects, and his style of teaching is highly entertaining.
 - Daniel Schiffman has a [ton of great videos](https://shiffman.net/videos/) on creative coding.
 The way he demonstrates his process — thinking through problems and working out solutions — and revels in what he makes is earnest and delightful.